Skip to main content

 Domains:

 The contract scope is organized by domains or functional groupings of related services spanning multiple NAICs codes.
 Domains and the NAICS codes listed under the domains are designed to align order requirements to qualified industry partners.
-Each domain is limited to the NAICS codes and associated size standards specifically listed under that domain; if you’re buying or selling work related to this domain, it must tie back to the appropriate NAICS codes.
+Each domain is limited to the NAICS codes and associated size standards specifically listed under that domain.

 NAICS codes: